 Remind the Interviewer That You’re Qualified

-The end of your interview is also an opportunity to reiterate why the position fits your skill set and is a good match given your assets as a candidate.
+The end of your interview also is an opportunity to reiterate why the position fits your skills and is a good match given your assets as a candidate.
 You can say something like, "In closing, it seems to me that the position is a great fit.
 I look forward to using my advanced cloud computing skills, expertise in project management, and ability to bring in projects on time."

-In addition to preparing your own statements, be prepared for questions, too.
-Interviewers will often ask you if you have anything to add at the end of your interview.
-You should enter the interview with a mental list of the six to ten strengths in your background that would enable you to excel in the job.
+In addition to preparing your own statements, be prepared for questions too.
+Interviewers often will ask if you have anything to add at the end of your interview.
+You should enter the interview with a mental list of several strengths in your background that would enable you to excel in the job.

 Ask What Happens Next